otacke/h5pxapikatchu/readme.txt

 == Changelog ==

+= 0.2.1 =
+- Fix bug that prevented recording of events.

 = 0.2.0 =
 - Added support for tracking the WP User ID
 - Added the H5P content ID and H5P subcontent ID (although redundant to the xAPI object ID)